Jellyfish-AI/jf_agent/README.md

 ### Prerequisites

 1. Obtain your API token from Jellyfish.
 2. For Jira: Gather your Jira credentials.
-You'll need a Jira username with read access to the right projects, along with the password for that user (for Jira server) or a personal API token for that user (for Jira cloud).
+You'll need a Jira username with read access to the right projects, along with an appropriate credential:
+   1. If using Jira server, use the password for that user.
+   2. If using Jira Cloud, create a personal API token (https://confluence.atlassian.com/cloud/api-tokens-938839638.html).
 3. For Bitbucket Server: Gather your Bitbucket Server credentials.
 4. For Bitbucket Cloud: Create an app password (https://confluence.atlassian.com/bitbucket/app-passwords-828781300.html#Apppasswords-Createanapppassword).
 5. For GitHub: Create a personal access token (https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line).
 6. For GitLab: Create a personal access token (https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html#creating-a-personal-access-token)

 ### Configuration